Manasi's Art, LLC

 • Stay warm.
 This is important to get a dark stain.

-Watch the aftercare video
+Watch the video below.

 If you follow these instructions carefully, I'm sure it will result in a beautiful henna stain.